“The truth is, Rarely can a response make something better. What makes something better is connection.”

 There’s this amazing video depicting empathy by Brene Brown that changed my life when I watched it.
 She talks about the difference between empathy and sympathy, the mistakes we tend to make when attempting to give empathy, and what we should be doing instead.
 It’s super short, yet super powerful!
 The animation helps you understand well, too.

 Watch it, please.
-It will prepare you for this next week’s topics of depression in marriage, but it also will just make you a better person for your family and friends!
+It will prepare you for these upcoming blog posts on depression, but it also will just make you a better person for your family and friends!
 Below the video are my additional thoughts on applying empathy in marriage, as well as some quotes from her presentation.

 “Empathy is feeling with people.”